 The 2022/23 Annual Report was adopted by Council at its meeting held 30 January 2024 and is available on the City's website www.bayswater.wa.gov.au.

 Additional copies of the 2022/23 Annual Report will be available at the meeting.

 OFFICER'S RECOMMENDATION

-That the Annual Report for 2022/23, including the audited annual financials, be accepted.
+That the Annual Report for 2022/23, including annual audited financials, be accepted.